 - If you need to set up Kibana, use our free trial.

-- Make sure you have data indexed into Elasticsearch and an index pattern.
+- Make sure you have data indexed into Elasticsearch and a data view.

 - Have an understanding of Elasticsearch documents and indices.